ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Reverb

-Similarly to echo, reverb repeats and reads the same sound with a delay.
+Similarly to echo, reverb repeats and play the same sound with a delay.
-Except, reverb does so with a delay that is shorter then the original sound.
+Except, reverb does so with a delay that is shorter than the original sound.

 ``Filter.Reverb (delayRatio:float) (minAmpRatio:float) (decay:float) (sampleRate:float) (dryData:List<float>)``

-Instead of a fixed time, we are using ratio between the the delay and the length of the sound.
+Instead of a fixed time, we are using ratio between the delay and the length of the sound.
-This way, we can just simply input a value between 0 and 1, in which the filter gets more and more pronounce towards 1 instead of needing to play attention to the length of the sound.
+This way, we can just simply input a value between 0 and 1, in which the filter gets more and more pronounce towards 1 instead of needing to pay attention to the length of the sound.

 Example: